Paul Gardiner: Biography

 An ever-changing line-up played gigs over the next few months, Gardiner and Numan being the only constant members.
-Settling back to a three-piece outfit with Lidyard, the band released two albums as Tubeway Army, an eponymously titled debut in 1978 and the No. 1 hit Replicas in 1979.
+Settling back to a three-piece outfit with Lidyard, the band released two studio albums as Tubeway Army, an eponymously titled debut in 1978 and the No. 1 hit Replicas in 1979.
 When Numan dropped the name Tubeway Army in mid-1979, Gardiner remained as bassist, playing on the No. 1 albums The Pleasure Principle (1979) and Telekon (1980), and toured with Numan throughout the world in 1979–81.

 Following Numan's 'retirement' in April 1981, after final concerts at Wembley Arena, his backing band went its separate ways.
 Most of the members formed a new group called Dramatis, while Gardiner elected to concentrate on a solo career.
 Gardiner's debut solo release was a single co-written with Numan called "Stormtrooper in Drag" b/w "Night Talk" in 1981.
 It made No. 49 in the UK Singles Chart.
 On these tracks Gardiner and Numan were credited with guitar and bass, respectively; Gardiner also played synthesizer.

 Gardiner's recording of The Velvet Underground's "Venus in Furs" was the first release on Numan's own label, Numa, in 1984.
 The single's B-side, "No Sense", was written by Gardiner.
-Aside from work on solo projects, he played with Dramatis in 1982 and, shortly before his death, worked with Marc Anthony Thompson on the latter's debut album.
+Aside from work on solo projects, he played with Dramatis in 1982 and, shortly before his death, worked with Marc Anthony Thompson of Chocolate Genius, Inc. on the latter's debut solo studio album.

 Death

-Paul Gardiner struggled with heroin addiction in his last years and died at the age of 25 from an overdose of valium and dicanol combined with cold weather on 18 February 1984 in Limetrees Park in Northolt, Greater London.
+Paul Gardiner struggled with heroin addiction in his last years and died at the age of 25 from an overdose of Valium and Diconal combined with cold weather on 18 February 1984 in Limetrees Park in Northolt, Greater London.
 He is survived by a son, Chris.

 Tributes

-Gary Numan wrote the song "A Child with the Ghost" (from the 1984 album Berserker) in memory of his friend and former bass-player.
+Gary Numan wrote the song "A Child with the Ghost" from his sixth solo studio album Berserker (1984) in memory of Gardiner.
 He also paid tribute to Gardiner on the 10th and 20th anniversaries of his death by playing, respectively, "Stormtrooper in Drag" on his 1994 tour (released on the 1995 live album Dark Light) and "Night Talk" at a 2004 charity gig.

-During the 2009 Pleasure Principle tour Numan paid tribute to Gardiner on his 25th anniversary of his death by playing "Complex" (the demo version) with a picture of Gardiner displayed on the large screen background.
+During the 2009 Pleasure Principle tour Numan paid tribute to Gardiner on the 25th anniversary of his death by playing "Complex" (the demo version) with a picture of Gardiner displayed on the large screen background.